 Sensitivity assessment.
-The characterizing species Ascophyllum nodosum may not be negatively affected by a decrease in oxygen within the water column for at the benchmark level of this pressure.
+The characterizing species Ascophyllum nodosum would not be negatively affected by a decrease in oxygen within the water column at the benchmark level of this pressure.
 However, some of the associated faunal community within this biotope may be negatively affected.
-Mobile species such as littorinids and the crab Carcinus maenas could relocate to conditions that were less physiologically taxing and would be able to return when the pressure abated.
-Those immobile species such as the barnacle Semibalanus balanoides may experience some mortality but barnacles can completely recolonize within three years (Bennell, 1981).
-A reduction in oxygen levels at the benchmark for this pressure may result in mortalities.
-The very sheltered to extremely sheltered conditions that are characteristic of this biotope mean that water mixing from wave movement is not very strong.
-However, the strong water movement in tide-swept tidal currents combined with turbulent flow over rocks would aerate the water column, and emersion at low tide would mean that any oxygen depletion was transient.
+Mobile species such as the crab Carcinus maenas would relocate to conditions that were less physiologically taxing and would be able to return when the pressure abated.
+Those immobile species such as the barnacle Semibalanus balanoides may experience some mortality.
+However, barnacles can completely recolonize within three years (Bennell, 1981).

+The sheltered to extremely sheltered conditions that are characteristic of this biotope mean that water mixing is not very strong.
+Therefore, water movement within this area will not reverse any oxygen depletion quickly, possibly exacerbating any negative effects.
+However, the biotope occurs in the mid-littoral so that emergence will mitigate the effects of hypoxic surface waters.
 Therefore, resistance is assessed as 'High'.
-Hence, resilience is assessed as 'High', and the biotope as 'Not sensitive'.
+Hence, resilience is assessed as 'High', and the biotope is assessed as 'Not sensitive'.